 Her art of conducting was very accurately described by New York critics after her Carnegie Hall concert, pointing out her „great sensitivity to the actual sound of the instruments in the orchestra”.
 Her successful Carnegie Hall performance, which ended as a standing ovation and enthusiastic reception by the critics, was at the same time the first ever performance by Polish female conductor.

 In 2013 Monika Wolinska received More beautiful Poland award, which is granted to „special people who create beauty, that could be shared with the world”.
 The award is a part of European Union’s More beautiful Poland in the UE program.
-In 2016 she was awarded with Success award – a statue granted by Rotary Club in Gorzów Wielkopolski for promoting Gorzów Wielkopolski in Poland and abroad.
+In 2016 she was awarded with Success award – a statue granted by Rotary Club in Gorzów Wielkopolski.
 In 2018, she received a special award for lifetime artistic work, in form of silver statuette of Kazimierz Andrzej Jaworski for achievements in the field of artistic creation, dissemination and protection of cultural heritage, awarded by President of City of Chełm.

 In 2012 she made her debut CD recording with Sinfonia Varsovia.
 The album contains the premiere recording of the complete symphonic poems by the great Polish composer Eugeniusz Morawski.
 The album received excellent reviews and was nominated for Fryderyk 2013 award.

 She started her artistic education at the age of six.
-As a holder of three master degrees in the field of music, she graduated in violin, conducting vocal and instrumental ensembles as well as symphony and opera conducting majors at the Fryderyk Chopin Academy of Music in Warsaw.
-She also actively participated in master classes led by Kurt Masur, Pierre Boulez, Antoni Wit and Gabriel Chmura.
+As a holder of three master degrees in the field of music, she graduated in violin, conducting vocal and instrumental ensembles as well as symphony and opera conducting majors at The Fryderyk Chopin Academy of Music in Warsaw.
+She also actively participated in master classes led by Kurt Masur, Pierre Boulez, Antoni Wit, Gabriel Chmura, Marin Alsop.
 Apart from her musical education, in 2015 she also graduated from Warsaw University, majoring in Management of Culture.

-Monika Wolinska is also active in the field of education, serving as an Associate Professor of Conducting at Frederic Chopin University of Music in Warsaw, where she teaches conducting.
-She is also an author of a book published in 2005 Stanisław Wisłocki – conductor and pedagogue, about great polish conductor Stanisław Wisłocki.
+Monika Wolinska is also active in the field of education.
+She is professor of conducting at The Fryderyk Chopin University of Music in Warsaw, and since 2019, Head of Chair of Symphony and Opera Conducting Department.
+She also published a book about great polish conductor Stanisław Wisłocki, titled Stanisław Wisłocki – conductor and pedagogue,

 In June 2017, as one of the six participants, she has been chosen among 161 candidates from all over the world to take part in 2017 Hart Institute for Women Conductors program at The Dallas Opera.